-Roosevelt University’s Green Laboratory Initiative was begun by sustainability-minded self-starter John Damascus, Senior Laboratory Manager in the Department of Biological, Chemical and Physical Sciences.
-John’s efforts demonstrate how a single environmental advocate can make a difference in just a few years.
+Roosevelt University’s Green Laboratory Initiative demonstrates how a laboratory renovation can make a difference in just a few years.

-John’s goal was to reduce laboratory disposable waste, generate less chemical waste, use fewer harmful reagents, save money on chemicals, and upgrade equipment to more energy efficient models where possible.
-John sought out ways to incorporate environmentally sustainable products for use in his lab and has accomplished the following:
+The goal was to reduce laboratory disposable waste, generate less chemical waste, use fewer harmful reagents, save money on chemicals, and upgrade equipment to more energy efficient models where possible.
+The University found ways to incorporate environmentally sustainable products for use in the lab and has accomplished the following:

 Millpore Water Purification System